Feed on Posts or Comments 11 March 2010

 motd file = /etc/rsyncd.motd

-#Below are actually defaults, but to be on the safe side...
+#Below are actually defaults, but TO be ON the safe side...

-READ only = yes
+READ ONLY = yes

 list = yes

-# with what user permissions should rsync handle directories?
+# WITH what USER permissions should rsync handle directories?

 uid = nobody